arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.18.16
+My CS144 set had a variant of the [pirate game](https://en.wikipedia.org/wiki/Pirate_game) on it, which is a cool game-theory type brain teaser.

 ### 02.17.16
 A study was done that found drunk people are more likely to push the fat man (or route the trolley).